 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Panama City.

-Panama City is a capital of variety; a striking contrast of old and new architecture, ocean and lush rainforest.
+Panama City is a capital of variety, a striking contrast of old and new architecture, ocean and lush rainforest.
 The metro system makes a layover here easy, with smooth transport from the airport into the city.
-Panama is famed for the canal and its hats but there is plenty to see here.
-Keep reading our Panama City Layover Sightseeing guide for information on how to spend your stopover here.
+Panama is famed for the canal and its hats, but there is plenty to see here.
+You can just read our Panama City Layover Sightseeing guide for information on how to spend your stopover here.

 Airport Overview

 Panama City isn’t the most comfortable airport for a long layover, with limited WiFi and eateries not open overnight.
-It might be worth paying for lounge use which can be done at the lounge door!
-If you’re looking to get a good rest, there are a couple of nearby hotels that offer free airport shuttles.
-For more details, take a look at our Panama City Airport Guide.
+It might be worth paying for lounge use, which can be done at the lounge door!
+If you’re looking for a good rest, some nearby hotels offer free airport shuttles.
+For more details, check out our Panama City Airport Guide.

 Panama City Sightseeing Attractions